brandonchastain/graphViz/README.md

 First, make sure [.NET 8 or later](https://learn.microsoft.com/en-us/dotnet/core/install/) is installed on your computer.

 ## How to Run
-Use the `dotnet run` command:
+Clone the source code and use the `dotnet run` command to run GraphViz:

 ```
+git clone
-cd ./GraphViz/
+cd graphViz/GraphViz/
 dotnet run
 ```